 The Family Educational Rights and Privacy Act of 1974 (PL93-380), commonly referred to as FERPA, provides that all records pertaining to a student that are maintained by the College must be open to inspection by the student and may not be made available to any other person without the written authorization of the student.
-A "student" is defined as a person who has registered and paid for one or more Undergraduate (UG) or Continuing Education (CE) courses and who remains enrolled through the official date of record for that term.
+A "student" is defined as a person who has registered and paid for one or more Undergraduate (UG) or Community and Industry Education (CIE) courses and who remains enrolled through the official date of record for that term.

 The act further provides that certain portions of the student record are deemed directory information and under some circumstances may be released without the student's written permission.
 Directory information includes name, current address and telephone number, major, dates of attendance, full-time or part-time enrollment status, degrees and awards received and dates granted, previous educational institution(s) attended, and eligibility and participation in officially recognized activities and sports.
 It should be noted that current address and telephone number are considered restricted directory information.
 These items are released only if a legitimate educational interest is established.
 NOTE: Email addresses are not considered directory information.

-A student may request that all items of directory information be kept confidential by contacting the campus Registrar's Office or district Records Office.
+A student may request that all items of directory information be kept confidential by contacting the campus Admissions and Registrar Office or district Admissions and Records Office.
 A written request is required.
 The request may be canceled only upon receipt of the student's written authorization.

-Additional information concerning FERPA may be obtained from the campus Registrar's Office, the district Records Office at the May Owen Center located in downtown Fort Worth, or online.
+Additional information concerning FERPA may be obtained from the campus Admissions and Registrar Office, the district Admissions and Records Office in downtown Fort Worth, or online.